 Real food is perishable.

-Ultra-processed foods have been linked to a number of different health conditions, including a greater risk of obesity, colorectal cancer, and various chronic diseases such as type 2 diabetes, cardiovascular disease and dementia.
+Ultra-processed foods have been linked to a number of different health conditions, including a greater risk of obesity, colorectal cancer, and various chronic diseases such as type 2 diabetes, and dementia.
+If 20% of one’s diet is ultraprocessed food, the risk of cognitive decline increases.
+More than 73% of the U.S. food supply is ultraprocessed.
 Ultra-processed food → permanent memory loss.
 Those who consume the highest amounts of ultra-processed foods, such as soft drinks, chips, and cookies, may have a greater chance of developing dementia than those who consume the lowest amount.

 Many studies have found that poor diets can increase inflammation in the body, and that this is linked to higher risk of chronic diseases.
 Given that signs of inflammation were seen in participants of this Italian study who ate the most ultra-processed foods, this could suggest that inflammation may contribute to why ultra-processed foods increase disease risk.